tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 Billy's brow furrowed as he recalled who I was.
 Clearly not a fond memory.

-His lip curled, re-exposing his canines.
+His lip curled, re-exposing sharp canines.
 The predator resumed its attack.

 I seized the few seconds I had left.
 I grabbed the rib bone and thrust it into Billy's chest.
 He reeled backwards in pain as white cloudy stuffing spilled out of the gash.
 I crawled out from beneath his body and sprinted towards the picnic basket gateway.
 As I looked back I saw the plastic voice box fall out of Billy's chest.
 It dropped in the dirt before being crushed by his paw.
 The chase had begun.